usharesoft/appcenter-docs/end-user/en/source/pages/generating/appliance-publish.rst

 Publishing a Windows Image to KVM on Red Hat Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to publish a Windows image to KVM on Red Hat Linux you need to inject specific VirtIO drivers.
+To boot up a Windows image on KVM, you should specify 'VirtIO' as  a disk bus type.
+You should not specify 'IDE' or other types.

 #.
 In order to add the specific drivers, the Red Hat VirtIO drivers can be either added to AppCenter as a Project if it has been added to your AppCenter by the administrator, or using MySoftware.